ZachsPage/md-decision-trees/doc/development.md

 `pnpm tauri dev` - runs the app
 * To see `console.logs` - RightClick -> Inspect Element - Console
 `pnpm tauri build` - bundling
-`pnpm add / remove <package>`
+* This also checks for Typescript errors - or can just run `npx tsc --noEmit` `pnpm add / remove <package>`

 ## Project Roadmap